pradosoft/prado/UPGRADE.md

 Upgrading from v4.0.1
 ---------------------
 - List controls (eg. TDropDownList) now renders empty PromptValues.
 Before, they would use PromptText in order to fill PromptValue when empty or not specified.
-- Internal classes Prado\I18N\core\NumberFormat and Prado\I18N\core\NumberFormatInfo have been removed; TNumberFormat is still available, and is based on php's NumberFormatter.
+- A few internal classes from the Prado\I18N\core namespace have been removed: DateFormat, DateTimeFormatInfo, HTTPNegotiator, NumberFormat, NumberFormatInfo; The related components TDateFormat and TNumberFormat are still available, but they are based on php's intl extension.

 Upgrading from v4.0.0
 ---------------------